WebAssembly/spec/document/core/binary/modules.rst

    \end{array}

 .. note::
-   The initial byte can be interpreted as a bitfield.
+   The initial integer can be interpreted as a bitfield.
    Bit 0 indicates a passive or declarative segment, bit 1 indicates the presence of an explicit table index for an active segment and otherwise distinguishes passive from declarative segments, bit 2 indicates the use of element type and element :ref:`expressions <binary-expr>` instead of element kind and element indices.